PennyLaneAI/qml/glossary.rst

     :doc:`Quantum Perceptron </glossary/quantum_perceptron>`
         Quantum system or operation capable of performing a task analogous to that of a classical perceptron.

-    :doc:`Quantum RAM </glossary/quantum_ram>`
-        A device or unitary operation capable of loading classical data to a quantum computer in superposition.
-Required as a subroutine by a number of quantum algorithms that need classical data access.

     :doc:`Quantum Variational Autoencoder (QVAE) </glossary/qvae>`
         Quantum analog of a variational autoencoder.
 QVAEs are a generative quantum machine learning model that learn a latent representation of a data set, and may use quantum hardware to subsequently generate new random samples from it.

-    :doc:`Unitary Parameterization </glossary/unitary_parameterization>`
-        A recipe for expressing unitary matrices in terms of real-valued parameters.

     :doc:`Variational Circuit </glossary/variational_circuit>`
         Variational circuits are quantum algorithms that depend on tunable parameters, and can therefore be optimized.